typedb/bazel-distribution/CONTRIBUTING.md

-Contributions to this project are welcomed - but be aware of the following caveats!
+Want to contribute?
+Your contribution is warmly welcomed!
+Please be aware of the following caveats:

 ### Large contributions